0n0w1c/Foundations/faq.md

 &NewLine;
 &NewLine;

-Entities which automatic tile placement is runtime selectable:
+Entities in which automatic tile placement is runtime selectable:
 >   small and medium electric poles
 >   inserters
 >   belts, underground belts, splitters, and loaders